-Deciding on which college to apply for in Oxford or Cambridge can seem like an agonising process.
+Choosing an Oxford College to apply to can seem like an agonising process.

-1. Practical considerations for choosing an Oxford College
+1. Practical considerations To Help Choose An Oxford College

-Things like college location, college accommodation, and college food are all worth considering.
+In your Oxford application, make sure you think about the practical sides of university life such as location.
+Although Oxford is a very small town, the colleges are sprinkled all over.
 Choosing a college that is further out from the centre might not be a problem if you are a keen cyclist, however, if you would like to be able to wake up and cross the road to get to lectures etc. it is worth choosing one of the central colleges like Jesus College.

 Oxford Colleges from the City Centre